Kernix13/markdown-cheatsheet/beginner-markdown.md

 ## Summary

-In the beginning stick t o the basics:
+In the beginning stick to the basics:

 1. Paragraphs with bold and/or italics
 2. Headings: H1, H2, H3 only
-3. Inline code and code blocks
+3. Inline code and language code blocks
 4. Ordered and unordered lists
 5. Links
-6. Emojis
+6. Emojis and HTML entities

 ## Useful Links